Woutitit/woutitit.github.io/analysis/making-color-bass-with-the-sass.md

 Notice no EQ cutting though for making space lead, perhaps he did after mixing.

 how loud are supersaws and are it the same supersaws as in the drop as in the solo section? like any solos of all those different super saws??

+ detune automation like put lfo or enveloppe on detune and then like fast slope and kinda give it some movement or what u mean?

  reverb delay? again seems like reverb is the main thing and delay not so much for at least th emain elements.
 Is this common?